The R-transform as a power map and its generalisations to higher degree

-Let $e$ be the order of $\beta$ in $\mathbb F_{q^n}^*$.
-We need to check the hypothesis of Theorem~\ref{menezestheorem}.
+Now we show that $f_1(x)$ is irreducible, by checking the hypothesis of Theorem~\ref{menezestheorem}.
+Let $\beta$ be a root of $f_0$ and let $e$ be the order of $\beta$ in $\mathbb F_{q^n}^*$.
 Assumption (3) is clearly implied by our hypothesis on $t$.
 If we assume that assumption (1) holds, then assumption (2) holds as well.
 Indeed, let $\ell |t$ be a prime factor.
 Since $\ell | (q-1)$ and (1) implies that $\ell$ does not divide $(q^n-1)/e$, we conclude that $\ell | e$.

 We are thus reduced to check hypothesis (1) in Theorem \ref{menezestheorem}.
 Assume for contradiction that there is a prime number $\ell$ such that $\ell |\gcd(t,(q^n-1)/e)$.
 Then, $(q^n-1)/(e\ell)$ is an integer, and we have that